Ahmed-Lacham/macchanger/README.md

 # macchanger
-change mac adress of any interface in linux support only custom mac address
+change mac adress of any interface in linux wich supporting only custom mac address